sblundy/elvish/CONTRIBUTING.md

     *   An installed `elvish` in your PATH;

-    *   Python 2.7 at `/usr/bin/python2.7` (Python scripts should be rewritten in either Go or Elvish).

 3. Always format the code with `goimports` before committing.
 Run `go get golang.org/x/tools/cmd/goimports` to install `goimports`, and `goimports -w .` to format all golang sources.

     To automate this you can set up a `goimports` filter for Git by putting this in `~/.gitconfig`: